minprog/prog-project/info/10 Syllabus.md

 ## Assessment

-Your proposal and process book will be evaluated on the bases of, at least, clarity and thoroughness.
-Your implementation will be evaluated along four axes primarily:

-*Process book*
+Your grade for this course will be determined on the basis of five criteria:

-: To what extent have you clearly documented your project, the design, and your understanding of the chosen topic?
+*Process book* --- To what extent have you clearly documented your project, the design, and your understanding of the chosen topic?
+The process book will be graded on axes of clarity and thoroughness.

-*Solution*
+*Process* --- To what extent have you followed a rigorous design and development process and have you worked with others to enhance your and their learning?
+The process will be grades on the basis of peer assessment and on evaluation of rigor as evidenced in your process book.

-: To what extent does your project implement the features as agreed upon in the first week, and is it useful for your intented audience?
+*Solution* --- To what extent does your project implement the features as agreed upon, and is it useful for your intended audience?
+The solution will be graded primarily on usefulness and coherence.

-*Implementation*
-: To what extent is your project consistent with the imposed requirements and free of bugs?
+*Implementation* --- To what extent is your project consistent with the general project requirements and is it free of bugs?
+The implementation will be checked on general requirements and graded on buggyness by rigorous stress testing.

-*Code*
-: To what extent is your code well-designed and readable?
+*Code* --- To what extent is your code well-designed and readable?
+The code quality will be graded usign a code quality rubric that you will also use yourself during the weekly code reviews.

+Do note that failing to meet expectations, as stated in an earlier section, will generally result in a failing grade.

 ## Deadlines